Delta-Development/.github/profile/readme.md

-# :tada: NegativeGames
+# :tada: DeltaSeries
  ## ❓ Who are we?
-We make games!.. and Minecraft plugins!!!
+Part of Negative Games.
+This is the DeltaSeries of our Minecraft Plugins!

 ## ❓ How much are our resources?
 We try to keep all of our resources affordable and the same price.